HugoBlox/theme-academic-cv/content/publication/sf-measure-a-2019/index.md

 +++
-title = "Measure for Measure: Measure A" date = 2019-10-01 draft = false
+title = "Measure for Measure: Proposition A" date = 2019-10-01 draft = false